• Skip to primary navigation

 • Add jalapeno to add a little heat.

-• Mix in some sauteed mushrooms and red pepper more as an entree potato dish than a side dish.
+• Mix more sautéed mushrooms and red pepper as an entree potato dish than a side dish.

 • Scalloped potatoes freeze well for up to 3 months.
 When reheating, thaw completely before reheating in the oven.

-The next time you're craving cheesy potatoes, give these vegan scalloped potatoes a try.
+The next time you're craving cheesy potatoes, try this vegan scalloped potatoes recipe.
 You will LOVE them!

 Great Vegan Side Dish Ideas

-If you love this vegan scalloped potatoes recipe, give it a 5-star rating and drop a comment below!
+If you love this vegan easy scalloped potatoes recipe, give it a 5-star rating and comment below!
 We would love to hear from you!

 📖 Recipe